gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Unbreakable Block Breaking Guide.md

 <br>
 _____________________________________________________________________________________________________________________________________

+**Indev 20100206-2**
+- Tilling Dirt underneath a block and then placing seeds on the farmland will remove the block above making it possible for bedrock removal

 **Infdev 20100625-2**
 - Placing Doors one block under a block will cause the upper half to break the block up above it making it possible for bedrock removal